msghaleb/AzureMonitorHackathon/challenges/solution1.md

 # Challenge 1: The Solution

-This page will take you step by step through solving challenge two.
+This page will take you step by step through solving challenge 1.

 ## Solution Steps: